-2021 2020

-BGN '000 BGN '000
+2021 BGN '000 2020 BGN '000

 Balance on 1 January 118 118

+Decrease in credit loss adjustment recognized in profit or loss for the year (21) -

-Balance at 30 June/ 31 December 118 118
+Balance at 31 December 97 118

 The long-term loans granted to related parties are intended to support the financing of these companies' activities under common strategic objectives.
-They are secured by pledges on securities (shares), pledges of receivables and promissory notes.
+They are secured by pledges on securities (shares) and promissory notes.

-20. OTHER LONG-TERM RECEIVABLES
+22. OTHER LONG-TERM RECEIVABLES